 Gertrude Monaghan (1887–1962) and Hanna Monaghan (1889–1972)

-These two intrepid and eccentric sisters, descendants of a long line of staunch Pennsylvania Quakers, resolved at an early age to devote their lives to the arts.
+These two intrepid sisters, descendants of Pennsylvania Quakers, resolved at an early age to devote their lives to the arts.
 Born in West Chester, Pennsylvania, and affiliated their whole lives with the Swarthmore Friends Meeting, the sisters experienced an early conversion akin to a religious awakening, as Hanna recalls in her spiritual autobiography, Greater Light on Nantucket: “Something happened in this Quaker household.
 A virus struck under the pseudonym of ART.
 How it entered this sanctuary and hit two who came from a long line of Quaker martyrs cannot be explained.
 Thereafter these two victims live for nothing but art.”

-After living in studio apartments for several summers, the Monaghans turned their eyes upon a decrepit eighteenth-century cow and pig barn on Howard Street owned by the Main Street grocer William Holland.
-Under the suspicious eyes of neighbors, they proceeded to convert the falling-down structure into Greater Light, a summer residence and temple to the arts, decorated with a motley collection of architectural fragments, decorative embellishments, and—their masterstroke—a beautiful garden, at once inviting and enclosed, centered around a balcony and patio that were the setting for dramatic performances, readings, musical recitals—in short, anything that furthered the spirit of the arts.
-Hannah describes a typical afternoon: “I see Gertrude with me on our patio in a warm summer afternoon.
+After living in studio apartments for several summers, the Monaghans turned their eyes upon an eighteenth-century livestock barn on Howard Street owned by the grocer William Holland.
+Under the suspicious eyes of neighbors, they proceeded to convert the worn structure into Greater Light, a summer residence decorated with a motley collection of architectural fragments, decorative embellishments, and accompanied by a beautiful garden that was the setting for occasional dramatic performances, readings, and musical recitals.
+Hanna describes a typical afternoon: “I see Gertrude with me on our patio in a warm summer afternoon.
 She is drawing with a few deft strokes our greyhound curled up in the sun on the soft green turf.”

-Many of Gertrude’s paintings (she was drawn primarily to visual art, while Hanna’s talents led her to focus on writing and acting) were undertaken on trips abroad and feature scenes from Morocco, Portugal, and Spain.
+Many of Gertrude’s paintings (she was trained as a painter, while Hanna focused on writing and acting) were made on trips abroad and feature scenes from Morocco, Portugal, and Spain.
 Her Nantucket work consists primarily of drawings and sketches, especially of interior details of Greater Light.
-In addition to being regular supporters of and exhibitors at the Easy Street Gallery, the Monaghans also participated in most major public art events, such as the Nantucket Civic League’s craft shows, and also offered up Greater Light for exhibitions and gatherings, hosting an exhibition of the works of their friend R. Howard James in 1937.
-It has been said of Greater Light that it itself was a work of art.
-The same might be said of these two devotees of the arts, whose greatest achievement may have been to “live artistically” in every aspect of their lives.
+In addition to being regular supporters of and exhibitors at the Easy Street Gallery, the Monaghans also participated in other public art events, such as the Nantucket Civic League’s craft shows, and offered up Greater Light for exhibitions and gatherings, hosting an exhibition of the works of their friend R. Howard James in 1937.